raddari/dotfiles/README.md

 Here be me dotfiles

 ### Pre-reqs
-- `zsh` must be installed and set as the primary shell
+- `fish` must be installed and set as the primary shell
 - `git` must be installed